ANSSI-FR/libdrbg/README.md

 The implementation of CTR-DRBG strictly conforms to the standard as only AES and TDEA (TDES) are supported as possible block ciphers, although it would be possible to (easily) expand the library with other block ciphers.
-Please note tat TDEA is in the process of [being fully deprecated](https://csrc.nist.gov/news/2017/update-to-current-use-and-deprecation-of-tdea), hence AES is the only choice in practice for production code.
+Please note that TDEA is in the process of [being fully deprecated](https://csrc.nist.gov/news/2017/update-to-current-use-and-deprecation-of-tdea), hence AES is the only choice in practice for production code.